YusafOsei-Bonsu/webpack-demo/README.md

 - Webpack's dev server is capable of live reloading. |

 - `webpack-dev-middleware` is a wrapper that emits files processed by webpack to a server.
 This is used in `webpack-dev-server` internally, however it's available as a separate package to allow more custom setups if desired.

+- Prevent duplication using the `dependOn` option to share modules between chunks.

+- `SplitChunksPlugin` allows extraction of common dependencies into an existing entry chunk or an entirely new chunk.
+In addition, this plugin can also be used to de-duplicate the `lodash` dependency from the previous example.

 ## Future Learning
 - Need to learn how to load fonts.